Araneomorphae: Spiders included

 The Araneomorphae, to the contrary, include the weavers of spiral webs; the cobweb spiders that live in the corners of rooms, and between windows and screens; the crab spiders that lurk on the surfaces of flowers in gardens; the jumping spiders that are visible hunting on surfaces; the wolf spiders that carpet hunting sites in sunny spots; and the large huntsman spiders.

 Systematics

 In older schemes, the Araneomorphae were divided into two lineages, the Hypochilae (containing only the family Hypochilidae), and the Neocribellatae.
 The Neocribellatae were in turn divided into the Austrochiloidea, and the two series Haplogynae and Entelogynae, each containing several superfamilies.
-Molecular phylogenetic studies have shown that the Haplogyne in particular are not a monophyletic group.
+Molecular phylogenetic studies have shown that the haplogynes in particular are not a monophyletic group.
 A 2020 study suggested the relationships among the major groups were as shown in the following cladogram.

 The blue bar to the right shows the former Haplogynae in the sense of Coddington (2005).